louisgv/janusLauncher/NOTE.md

 	- `pip install -r requirements.txt`

 5. Whenever you see a python Tensorflow project, use `workon tensorhack` and you are mostly set.

+6. For convenience, I created a script to run all of this for Debian distro running `zsh` in `./scripts/setup.zsh`. `chmod +x` it and run.
+Feel free to port it to other env/shell.

 ---